Effective Date: January 1, 2023. Prior versions of this policy are available here.

 SPE takes reasonable measures to protect SPE-Collected PI (excluding UGC) from loss, theft, misuse and unauthorized access, disclosure, alteration, and destruction.
 Nevertheless, transmission via the internet and online digital storage are not completely secure and SPE cannot guarantee the security of your information collected through the Service.

-SPE may provide web pages or other mechanisms allowing you to delete, correct, or update some of the SPE-Collected PI, and potentially certain other information about you (e.g., profile and account information).
-SPE will make good faith efforts to make requested changes in SPE’s then-active databases as soon as practicable, but it is not always possible to completely change, remove or delete all of your information or public postings from SPE’s databases (California minors see Section 9) and residual and/or cached data may remain archived thereafter.
-Further, we reserve the right to retain data (a) as required by applicable law; and (b) for so long as reasonably necessary to fulfill the purposes for which the data is retained except to the extent prohibited by applicable law.
+If you have registered an account with SPE, SPE provides you with tools and account settings to access, correct, delete, or modify the information you provided to us and associated with your account.
+SPE will make good faith efforts to make such requested changes in SPE’s then-active databases as soon as practicable, but it is not always possible to completely change, remove or delete all your information or public postings from SPE’s databases (California minors see Section 9) and residual and/or cached data may remain archived thereafter.
+Further, we reserve the right to retain data (a) as required by applicable law; and (b) for so long as reasonably necessary to fulfill the purposes for which the data is retained except to the extent prohibited by applicable law..

 A. Tracking Technologies Generally.

-Regular cookies may generally be disabled or removed by tools available as part of most commercial browsers, and in some instances blocked in the future by selecting certain settings.
+Regular cookies and tracking pixels, among other Tracking Technologies, may generally be disabled or removed by tools available as part of most commercial browsers, and in some instances blocked in the future by selecting certain settings.
 Browsers offer different functionalities and options so you may need to set them separately.
 Also, tools from commercial browsers may not be effective with regard to Flash cookies (also known as locally shared objects), HTML5 cookies, or other Tracking Technologies.
 For information on disabling Flash cookies, go to Adobe’s website http://helpx.adobe.com/flash-player/kb/disable-third-party-local-shared.html.
-Please be aware that if you disable or remove these technologies, some parts of the Service may not work and that when you revisit the Service your ability to limit browser-based Tracking Technologies is subject to your browser settings and limitations.
+You can also manage the use of some Tracking Technologies such as without limitation cookies and tracking pixels by using SPE’s Cookie Consent Tool.
+Please be aware that every website utilizes its own cookies, so cookie preferences should be set for each SPE website.
+If you choose to opt out of any Tracking Technologies such as without limitation cookies and pixels, a preference cookie will be placed on your device in order to honor that opt-out.
+If you later clear your browser and delete cookies from your device, by doing so you will also remove the preference cookie.
+Therefore, in order to remain opted out of Tracking technologies, you will have to go back to the Cookie Consent Tool and renew your choices.
+Please remember that if you disable or remove these technologies, some parts of the Service may not work and that when you revisit the Service your ability to limit browser-based Tracking Technologies is subject to your browser settings and limitations.

-App-related Tracking Technologies in connection with non-browser usage (e.g., most functionality of a mobile app) can only be disabled by uninstalling the app.
+App-related Tracking Technologies in connection with non-browser usage (e.g., most functionality of a mobile app) can be disabled by uninstalling the app and in some instances by using the Cookie Consent Tool in the app you are using.
 To uninstall an app, follow the instructions from your operating system or device manufacturer.

 B. Analytics and Advertising Tracking Technologies.